norbert-acedanski/norbert-acedanski/README.md

 ## I'm a QA Engineer, Roboticist and I program for fun in Python.

-- Currently, working on 3 projects: Supernatural Guide, Automated posting of sales offers and Ciphers
+- Currently, working on 4 projects: Supernatural Guide, Ciphers, Piano pieces list preparation and Family Tree graph
-- 2023 Goals: Contribute more and create some awsome projects
+- 2024 Goals: Contribute more and create some awsome projects
 - Fun fact: I love to experiment with Arduino and play piano

 ### Connect with me: